-Statements of Results are usually available approximately four to six weeks after the exam for paper-based exams, and two weeks after the exam for computer-based exams.
-To receive your results online, you'll need your candidate ID number and secret number.
-These are on the Confirmation of Entry sheet that your centre gave you.
+Statements of Results are released online, approximately four to six weeks after the exam for paper-based exams, and two weeks after the exam for computer-based exams.
+To receive your result online, you will need your candidate ID number and secret number.
+These can be found on the Confirmation of Entry sheet given to you by your centre.
 If you are successful in your exam, you should receive your certificate within three months of the exam (or six weeks for computer-based tests).
 If you need to check when you will receive your certificate, contact your centre.

-8. What can I do with my Cambridge English: First for Schools qualification?
+8. What can I do with my Cambridge English: First qualification?

-Cambridge English exams are officially accepted by thousands of colleges, universities, employers and governments globally.
-They can help you into higher education and improve your future job prospects.
+Cambridge English exams are officially accepted by thousands of universities, employers and governments globally.
+They can help you into higher education and improve job prospects.
 Because the exams are so well known all around the world, they can give you opportunities in other countries.
 Find out more about who accepts Cambridge English exams here.

-9. How can I continue my language learning after passing Cambridge English: First for Schools?
+9. How can I continue my language learning after passing Cambridge English: First?

-Cambridge English: First for Schools shows that your English language ability is at B2 level.
-The next step is to work towards a qualification at C1 level.
-This will help you develop the skills for studying, working or living in English-speaking countries.
-For example, you might want to prepare for Cambridge English: Advanced.
+Cambridge English: First shows that your English language ability is at B2 level.
+If you are serious about building your career opportunities or studying in an English-speaking university, you should consider working towards a qualification at C1 level.
+This will help you develop the skills for working, studying or living in English-speaking countries.
+Depending on your plans and area of expertise, you might want to prepare for Cambridge English: Advanced or Cambridge English: Business Higher.
 This chart shows the full range of Cambridge English exams and their CEFR level.